mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 help from your local IT helpdesk.

-Note that **"Nomachine Enterprise Client"** is a different application to the "Nomachine Enterprise Desktop" available from the more publicised download link on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.
+Note that **"Nomachine Enterprise Client"** is a different application to the "Nomachine Enterprise Desktop" or "Nomachine" available from the more publicised download links on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.

-The **NoMachine Enterprise Client** is purely a client to connect to a remote
+The **NoMachine Enterprise Client** is a cut-down client to which connects to a remote
-server: in our case the server is at the JASMIN end, where the desktop session will exist.
+server: in your case the server is at the JASMIN end, where the desktop session will exist.

 Remember to check for updates for the enterprise client to ensure you always have the latest stable version.
 You can configure the application to check for